 Mind & Body

-MRI strives to build community by engaging participants in activities aimed at relieving distress and increasing physical and emotional wellness.
+Micro Rainbow strives to build community by engaging participants in activities aimed at relieving distress and increasing physical and emotional wellness.

 Part of our strategy is our work with local artists and performers.
 Through artistic expression and movement participants have the opportunity to begin creating a brighter energy out of memories of trauma and hardship.

 After the huge turnout for the workshop with director Ian Rickson at the Young Vic Theatre and seeing how empowered and invigorated our participants were we knew this direction of our work would continue.
 We look forward to sharing our work with you in the future!

 Work with choreographer Fearghus Ó Conchúir focused on body, movement, and dancing to the different music we love.
 Fearghus leads creative games, fun movement exercises, and the best part?
 No dance experience is required!
 “Let’s Dance” workshops are great stress relievers!